The ROI of Agentic Commerce: Metrics That Matter

 Realistic numbers

-A well-deployed Agentic Client Advisor typically generates 8-15% of total e-commerce revenue within the first six months, growing to 15-25% within 18 months as the AI's knowledge base expands and user familiarity increases.
+A well-deployed AI-powered shopping assistant if your shopping assistant reached, for example, 8-15% of total e-commerce revenue (a hypothesis to test with your own holdout data, not a guarantee) within the first six months, growing to 15-25% within 18 months as the AI's knowledge base expands and user familiarity increases.

 For a $5 million annual revenue e-commerce brand, that translates to $400,000 to $1.25 million in AI-attributed revenue in the first year, growing in subsequent years.